-As a Yogic practice, Tantra Yoga (or Tantric Yoga) is considered the origin of traditional Indian Hatha Yoga and combines a variety of other Yoga styles and methods, such as Kundalini Yoga, Vinyasa, Bhakti, Karma, and Raja Yoga.
+As a Yogic practice, Tantra Yoga (or Tantric Yoga) is considered one of the origins of traditional Indian Hatha Yoga and combines a variety of other Yoga styles and methods, such as Kundalini Yoga, Vinyasa, Bhakti, Karma, and Raja Yoga.
 Although today Tantric Yoga is often depicted as a kind of Couples or Partner Yoga, it was and is also practiced alone.

 Tantra Yoga techniques include the use of Yoga asanas (poses and positions), mantras, mudras, bandhas (energy locks), breath work, meditation, chanting, and chakra energy work to promote strength, clarity, and bliss in everyday life and overall physical and moreover, spiritual well-being.